wwce/vdc/docs/archetype-on-premises/06-deploying-the-simulated-on-premises-environment.md

 # Deploying the simulated on-premises environment

-All of the sample shared services and spoke deployments included in the VDC Automation Toolkit are preconfigured to work with a simulated on-premises environment by default.
+All of the sample archetypes, inclduing the shared services, included in the Azure Virtual Datacenter Automation Toolkit are configured to work with a simulated on-premises environment.

-This environment provides a basic Azure hosted virtual network with a VPN gateway and hosting a single VM.
-This VM is configured as the Contoso primary domain controller and will provide domain services to the entire VDC once the shared services network is connected to this simulated on-premises environment.
-As the VDC will be isolated, the only way to access VDC hosted workloads or network resources will be through the domain controller VM after the shared services network is connected.
+This environment provides a virtual network with a VPN gateway and a single VM.
+This VM is configured as the **Contoso** primary domain controller and will provide domain services to all other resources once the shared services network is connected to this simulated on-premises environment.

+In the default configuration provided by the toolkit, any resources deployed with the sample archetypes will be be isolated from the internet except for the simulated on-premises.
+The only way to access these isolated resources will be through the domain controller VM after the shared services network is connected.

+This is intended to simulate the experience of a trusted datacenter extension, where none of the public cloud resources can communicate directly with the internet and all traffic is routed through the on-premises environment.

 If you're planning to use a simulated on-premises, deploy it before starting the sample shared services deployment.